Dlibmanw/chitter-challenge/README.md

 Chitter Challenge
 =================
+setting up a database:
+1. Connect to psql
+2. Create the database using the psql command CREATE DATABASE chitter_peeps;
+3. Connect to the database using the pqsl command \c chitter_peeps;
+4. Run the query we have saved in the file 01_create_peeps_table.sql

 * Challenge time: rest of the day and weekend, until Monday 9am
 * Feel free to use Google, your notes, books, etc. but work on your own